offchan42/machine-learning-curriculum/README.md

 * [The Neural Network Zoo](http://www.asimovinstitute.org/neural-network-zoo/) a bunch of neural network models that you should know about (I know about half of them so don't worry that you don't know many because most of them are not popular or useful in the present)
 * [Intro to TensorFlow for Deep Learning](https://www.udacity.com/course/intro-to-tensorflow-for-deep-learning--ud187) taught at Udacity
 * [Primers • AI](https://aman.ai/primers/ai/) Here’s a hand-picked selection of articles on AI fundamentals/concepts that cover the entire process of building neural nets to training them to evaluating results.
 There is also a very detailed Transformer architecture explanation.
+* [Hugging Face Diffusion Models Course](https://github.com/huggingface/diffusion-models-class) Learn the theory, train the model from scratch, and use it to generate images and audio.

 ### Convolutional Neural Networks